Krafting/Mixxx-Pioneer-DDJ-SX2/MANUAL.md

   - Using hotcues number 8-16

 - Saved Loop: this allows you to store loops for later usage.
   - Mixxx does not have loop slots.
+(Not that I'm aware of)
-  - therefore this feature is implemented using hot cues as loop markers.
+  - This is a secondary bank for Cue Loop, with the same functionnality
   - Using hotcues number 17-24

 - Slicer Loop: nothing to see here yet.